Perspectives Day

 Gruppenfoto Perspektiventag 2023 (© ibacon GmbH)

-The 6th Perspectives Day of the Division of Environmental Chemistry & Ecotoxicology took the 10 participants into the exciting world of contract research at ibacon GmbH in Roßdorf near Darmstadt on November 15, 2022 and was organized for the first time by the young environmental chemistry & Ecotoxicology (jUCÖT).
+The 6th Perspectives Day of the Division of Environmental Chemistry & Ecotoxicology led the 10 participants into the exciting world of contract research at ibacon GmbH in Roßdorf near Darmstadt on November 15, 2022, and was organized for the first time by the young environmental chemistry & Ecotoxicology (jUCÖT) group.

 ibacon GmbH is an independent, medium-sized contract research organization (CRO).
-The company was founded in 1994 and currently employs around 170 people from many different professional groups.
-As a partner of the global chemical and pharmaceutical industry, ibacon GmbH offers a GLP-compliant service for the environmental risk assessment of chemicals.
-Particularly noteworthy is the balanced gender ratio among the employees and the family-friendliness of the company.
+Founded in 1994, the company currently employs approximately 170 people from a wide range of professional backgrounds.
+As a partner to the global chemical and pharmaceutical industries, ibacon GmbH offers GLP-compliant services for the environmental risk assessment of chemicals.
+Particularly noteworthy are the balanced gender ratio among its employees and the company's family-friendly policies.

-The participants, who are currently pursuing their doctorate or master's degree or have already completed their doctorate, had the opportunity to get to know a potential employer and make contacts as soon-to-be career starters during the Perspectives Day.
-Through exciting lectures in a pleasant atmosphere and laboratory tours through the individual departments of Aquatic Ecotoxicology, Terrestrial Ecotoxicology, Chemical Analysis and Environmental Fate, the participants were able to get an idea of the topics of environmental chemistry and ecotoxicology from the perspective of a CRO.
-In addition, Vali Consulting GmbH, a 100% subsidiary of ibacon GmbH, gave an impression of the work in the area of risk assessment and registration of chemicals.
-Through brief career descriptions and job descriptions of employees from different areas, the participants were able to learn more about the opportunities and challenges of daily work as a study director, QA manager or regulatory affairs manager.
+The participants, who are currently pursuing their doctorate or master's degree, or who have already completed their doctorate, had the opportunity during the Career Perspectives Day to get to know a potential employer and network as soon-to-be-entering professionals.
+Through engaging presentations in a pleasant atmosphere and laboratory tours of the various departments – Aquatic Ecotoxicology, Terrestrial Ecotoxicology, Chemical Analysis, and Environmental Fate – the participants gained insights into environmental chemistry and ecotoxicology from the perspective of a CRO (Certified Research Organisation).
+Furthermore, Vali Consulting GmbH, a wholly owned subsidiary of ibacon GmbH, provided an overview of its work in the field of risk assessment and chemical registration.
+Short career descriptions and job descriptions from employees in different areas allowed the participants to learn more about the opportunities and challenges of daily work as a study director, QA manager, or regulatory affairs manager.

 Perspectives Day 2019 (#5; Federal Environment Agency)